-Here an obvious question arises, then how much an amount of water we should drink a day?
+Here an obvious question arises, then how much an amount of water should we drink a day?

 After each condition, scientists asked them to rate how difficult it was to swallow water.
 Scientists used functional magnetic resonance imaging (fMRI) on each of the participants.
 It allows them to measure used functional magnetic resonance imaging (fMRI) on each of the participants.

-Michael Farrell said, “Here, for the first time, we found effort-full swallowing after drinking excess water which meant they were having to overcome some sort of resistance.
+Michael Farrell said, “Here, for the first time, we found effort-full swallowing after drinking excess water, which meant they were having to overcome some sort of resistance.
 This was compatible with our notion that the swallowing reflex becomes inhibited once enough water has been drunk.”

-Scientists then worried about drinking too much water can cause significant harm. it may lead to hyponatremia.
+Scientists then worried about drinking too much water can cause significant harm.
+It may lead to hyponatremia.
 For instance, blood sodium level gets low.

 Farell said, “There were cases when athletes in marathons told to load up with water and died.
 In certain circumstances, because they slavishly followed these recommendations and drank far in excess of need.”

 “If we just do what our body demands us to we’ll probably get it right.
 So, just drink according to thirst rather than an elaborate schedule,” he added.

 According to researchers, their findings suggest that we may fare better when it comes to water intake by listening to the body’s needs.

 - Overdrinking, swallowing inhibition, and regional brain responses prior to swallowing.
 DOI: 10.1073/pnas.1613929113